nixworks/public/news/2014/01/16/index.md

 ##### Lebanese
 ### [A suicide bomber kills 4 people and injures 26 in the Lebanese town of Hermel, a Hezbollah stronghold near the Syrian border. ](/news/2014/01/16/a-suicide-bomber-kills-4-people-and-injures-26-in-the-lebanese-town-of-hermel-a-hezbollah-stronghold-near-the-syrian-border.md)
-_Context: Syria, Hermel, Hezbollah, Lebanese_
+_Context: Hermel, Hezbollah, Syria, Lebanese_

 ##### Iraq War
 ### [TMZ reveals photos of United States Marines burning bodies of Iraqis prompting an investigation from the Department of Defense. ](/news/2014/01/16/tmz-reveals-photos-of-united-states-marines-burning-bodies-of-iraqis-prompting-an-investigation-from-the-department-of-defense.md)
-_Context: Iraqi, Iraq War, Department of Defense, United States Marines, TMZ_
+_Context: United States Marines, TMZ, Department of Defense, Iraq War, Iraqi_

 ##### Gravity
 ### ["Gravity" and "American Hustle" lead the nominations for the 86th Academy Awards. ](/news/2014/01/16/gravity-and-american-hustle-lead-the-nominations-for-the-86th-academy-awards.md)